joseeden/joeden/docs/005-Cybersecurity/012-List-of-Attacks/009-Wireless-Attacks.md

 - Users unknowingly connect to the rogue access point.
 - Allows attackers to capture sensitive information like passwords and emails.
 - Often used in phishing attacks to steal login credentials.

+Karma toolkit:

+- Automates the evil twin process
+- Searches for adjacent networks
+- Creates a matching fake network
+- Redirects traffic to phony sites and captures credentials